 It’s just another example of not putting the clients’ interest first, chasing shiny objects.

 When is this going to end?
 Where are all you “fiduciaries” out there who are supposed to be valiantly defending the needs of the client?

-If you want more reasons direct indexing is bad for clients, I wrote a pretty long blog about why you should run away from direct indexing.
+Don’t be fooled – there are clear negatives to direct indexing that should not be ignored.
+It doesn’t matter how popular it may be with other people – it makes no sense and shouldn’t be used.
+If you don’t believe me yet and want more reasons direct indexing is bad for clients, I wrote a pretty long blog about why you should run away from direct indexing in Advisor Perspectives magazine.
 Enjoy!

 Sara’s Upshot on direct indexing